iorust/structured-logger/README.md

 [![Docs.rs](https://img.shields.io/docsrs/structured-logger?label=docs.rs)](https://docs.rs/structured-logger)
 [![Latest Version](https://img.shields.io/crates/v/structured-logger.svg)](https://crates.io/crates/structured-logger)

-A logging implementation for the log crate that logs structured values either synchronous or asynchronous, as JSON, CBOR, or any other format, into a file, stderr, stdout, or any other destination.
+A logging implementation for the log crate that logs structured values either synchronous or asynchronous, in JSON, CBOR, or any other format, to a file, stderr, stdout, or any other destination.

 It is inspired by [std-logger](https://github.com/Thomasdezeeuw/std-logger).